NayomiEdirisinghe/cypress-parabank/README.md

 3. Run `npx cypress open` to start cypress.
 Select E2E testing > Choose browser and start.
 Make sure to start the tomcat before running the specs

 ```
-If the tomcat instance run in a different port, make sure to update the 'baseUrl' property in 'cypress.config.ts' file
+If the tomcat instance run in a different port, make sure to update the 'baseUrl' property in 'cypress.config.js' file
 ```

 ## Changing default ports